 The following was written by E. Belfort Bax in the year 1887 under the title No Misogyny But True Equality.
-In this piece Bax speaks of the ‘yonic cultus’ and ‘yonic superstition,’ referring of course to the ubiquitous cult of vagina. – PW
+In this piece Bax speaks of the ‘yonic cultus’ and ‘yonic superstition,’ – a polite English phrase referring to a ‘cult of vagina’ as some call it today – PW

 No Misogyny But True Equality